Dreams of Death

 "You forgot the safety on."
 He said and before she could do anything about it she was grabbed roughly from behind.
 Ella kicked out, thrashing her arms wildly.
 The gun clattered heavily to the floor as she was pulled from the room back into the bar.
 Gabriel's still form filled her field of vision and all fight left her body.

 "Gabriel."
-She sobbed brokenly.
+She croaked.
 The guy holding her threw her down next to him and she landed awkwardly on her knees, her hands landing the sticky dark puddle around Gabriel's chest.
 Ella cried out and scrambled back.

 "You didn't have to do that."
 The stormy eyed boy ground out.

 She crawled back to her brother's side and pulled his limp body into her lap cradling him.
+His chest lifted and fell weakly but his eyes were close and his face was still.
 "Gabriel," she cried, "Please, you can't leave me.
 Please."
 Squeezing her eyes shut so tight it hurt she tried not to see it anymore.
 Gabriel still felt warm in her arms as if he was just sleeping or drunk but that image had been permanently scorched into the back of her eyelids.
 There was nothing she could do to pretend.
-He was dead.
+He was going to die.
 Her eyes blazed with hatred and anguish when she opened them at the boys towering over her.
-"You killed him!
-You killed him!"
+"Help him!
+He's going to die you can't just stand there!
+Help him!"
 She screamed coarsely.
 The other boy stared down at her indifferently, not an inkling of regret in his pale blue eyes.
 The grey eyed one's jaw was tight but other than that he too didn't look sorry.

 "Why'd you bring her here?"

 Ella lifted her head sluggishly only to have it loll to the side.
-She was secured to a chair.
-It was the only thing keeping her up but the cable ties that held her there were too tight and cut into her skin.
-The two boys that had taken her stood just out of sight, their shadows painted the concrete beyond the steel bars that confined her.
+She was secured to a chair, it was the only thing keeping her up but the cable ties that held her there were too tight and cut into her skin.
+The boys that had taken her stood just out of sight.
+Their shadows painted the concrete beyond the steel bars that confined her.
 The air smelt of dank wood, grass and rusting metal and the only light came from a sickly yellow bulb that she couldn't see.

 "Why'd you think, Jem?"
 Daniel shot rhetorically.
 "She knows where Jonathan is.
 And she looks like she'll be more cooperative than Gabriel was."
 Ella could hear the smirk in his voice and thought she might be sick.

 "Is it?"
 Daniel spat dangerously.
-"Do you not care that Bridget could be gone forever if we don't find that son of a bitch?!
+"Do you not care that Bridget could be gone forever if we don't find him?
 Don't you care about her?!"
 His shout echoed and she heard the impact of Jem's back hitting the wall.
 There was a moment of silence broken by uneven breathing.

 "Of course I care."
 He's voice was rough.
 "How could you even ask something like that?"